Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

 8-bit Optimizer
 ***************

-It is possible to grill down the precision more using third-party libraries like `bitsandbytes <https://github.com/facebookresearch/bitsandbytes>`_.
+It is possible to further reduce the precision using third-party libraries like `bitsandbytes <https://github.com/facebookresearch/bitsandbytes>`_.
 Although, Lightning doesn't support it out of the box yet but you can still use it by configuring it in your LightningModule and setting ``Trainer(precision=32)``.